 Technology has been validated in laboratory and greenhouse studies in multiple crops.

 20-45% yield improvements with little loss of quality was demonstrated in an elite alfalfa variety during two years of replicated field trials.

-We seek licensees and co-development opportunities with innovative seed companies in corn, soy, alfalfa, cotton, sugarbeets, canola, potatoes, peanut, beans, rice, sorghum, tomato, wheat, flowers, cannabis and many other crops.
+We seek licensees and co-development opportunities with innovative seed companies in corn, soy, alfalfa, cotton, sugarbeets, canola, potatoes, peanut, beans, rice, sorghum, tomato, wheat, flowers, hemp and many other crops.